-Assessment Question (1) Public compliance (2) Private compliance (3) Stewardship (4) Citizenship 1.1.1 To what extent is wildfire safety performance integrated into leadership selection/ promotion decisions?
-Not Considered Personal and wildfire safety performance are considered in selection/promotion decisions but are not the primary factors 0 Personal and wildfire safety performance are heavily weighted, primary factors in selection/promotion decisions 0 Excellent personal and wildfire safety performance are necessary for advancement; poor safety performance eliminates leader from selection/promotion 1.1.2 How are wildfire safety responsibilities integrated into frontline supervisors' goals and objectives?
-No annual goals or objectives related to wildfire safety Goals and objectives focus on only lagging indicators for wildfire or personal safety related to wildfire mitigation work 0 Goals and objectives contain a mix of leading and lagging indicators for wildfire and personal safety related to wildfire mitigation work 0 Goals and objectives contain a mix of leading and lagging indicators including a focus on the quality of each leader's visible engagement in and support of wildfire and personal safety programs and initiatives 1.1.3 To what extent is safety and the ability to work safely incorporated into position descriptions and expectations?
-0 No mention of safety Focus is on compliance with rules and dismissal if found out of compliance 0 Emphasis on more than just compliance with rules, but each employee's position description includes that each employee has to speak up and intervene if unsafe conditions exist, both for wildfire and personal safety 0 Emphasis on each person's role and the expectation and mechanism to hold the organization accountable if unsafe conditions exist, both for wildfire and personal safety
+Assessment Question (1) Public Compliance (2) Private Compliance (3) Stewardship (4) Citizenship To what extent is wildfire safety performance integrated into leadership selection/ promotion decisions? considered in selection/promotion decisions but are not the primary factors heavily weighted and are primary factors in selection/promotion decisions necessary for advancement; poor safety performance eliminates leader from selection/promotion 1.1.2 How are wildfire safety responsibilities integrated into frontline supervisors' goals and objectives?
+No annual goals or objectives related to wildfire safety Goals and objectives focus on only lagging indicators for wildfire or personal safety related to wildfire mitigation work Goals and objectives contain a mix of leading and lagging indicators for wildfire and personal safety related to wildfire mitigation work Goals and objectives contain a mix of leading and lagging indicators including a focus on the quality of each leader's visible engagement in and support of wildfire and personal safety programs and initiatives 1.1.3 To what extent is safety and the ability to work safely incorporated into position descriptions and expectations?
+No mention of safety Focus is on compliance with rules and dismissal if found out of compliance Emphasis on more than just compliance with rules, but each employee's position description includes that each employee has to speak up and intervene if unsafe conditions exist, both for wildfire and personal safety Emphasis on each person's role and the expectation and mechanism to hold the organization accountable if unsafe conditions exist, both for wildfire and personal safety